rifaterdemsahin/VideoProductionPipeline/instance.md

 ##Production
 ### 📋 Backlog
-- 📑 Bookmarks: []
+- 📑 Bookmarks: [Create a folder and add the bookmarks, add it to the git repo and have a commit on it]
-- 📝 Transcribe: []
+- 📝 Transcribe: [Use the davinci resolve and be able to do the initial marker cut over the print]

 ### ⏳ In Progress
-- 🚀 Implemented
+- 🚀 Implemented and moved to canva

 ### ✅ Completed
-- 📚 Collected
+- 📚 Published in the channel
-- 🗃️ Archive
+- 🗃️ Archived in the bookmarks